raspberrypilearning/lost-in-space/en/step_5.md

 Click on your new monkey sprite and then click on **Costumes** so that you can edit how the monkey looks.

 --- task ---
-Select a transparent fill colour (a red line) and a white outline.
-You can make the colour white by setting the saturation to 0.
+Set the fill to be transparent by selecting the red line.
+For the outline, set a white colour by moving the Saturation slider to `0`.

 ![Make white colour](images/make-white.png)
 --- /task ---